Mike Warkentin (00:02):

-Just like Two-Brain talks about with the career roadmap, meetings that you might have with your staff.
+Just like Two-Brain talks about with the career Growth ToolKit, meetings that you might have with your staff.
 That’s a huge component of what we do to set the stage for each quarter, for our team members and the alignment with their goals and the business goals creates a win-win.
 So, the accountability component, like you mentioned, Mike, a lot of folks might just, you know, do what I do and watch what I do and then go and do it.
 You can’t really do that.
 There has to be added layers of accountability and check-ins to keep people on track, just like you do with your clients and folks that you might be working with to help them achieve their goals.

 Mike Warkentin (03:07):